jamestomasino/burrow/README.md

 ### Install on BSD systems

+#### FreeBSD

 - Installing bash-completion via either `pkg install bash-completion` or via the `shells/bash-completion` port.
 - Installing the GNU version of make via either `pkg install gmake` or the `port devel/gmake`.
 - Rather than running `sudo make install`, run `sudo gmake install`.

+#### OpenBSD

+- Install the GNU version of make via either `pkg_add gmake` using packages or the port `devel/gmake`.
+- There is no bash-completion package or port in OpenBSD.
+However the source code for bash-completion can be found at (https://github.com/scop/bash-completion).
+- Burrow appears to install and run without the presence of bash-completion.
+Exercise caution.
+- As root (or via `doas`), run `gmake install`.

 ### Uninstall